-After our first game viewing adventure we return to camp for dinner and leisure time.
+After our first game viewing adventure, we return to camp for dinner and leisure time.

-The private concession area incorporates about 11 000 hectares of untamed bushveld inside the borders of Kruger National Park.
+Nkambeni's private concession area incorporates about 11 000 hectares of untamed bushveld inside the borders of Kruger National Park.
 The concession area, which is owned by the local Nkambeni community, is located near Shabeni Koppie and the Pretoriuskop Rest Camp.

 Spend a full day exploring Kruger National Park on open 4x4 game drives, encountering a diversity of wild animals and birds with the help of our expert guide.
 The premier safari destination in South Africa, Kruger is a world famous game viewing destination.

 Later, we stop for lunch (own account) at one of the rest camps and make use of the facilities available.
 The Kruger camps typically feature a shop, restaurant, swimming pool, ablution facilities, picnic areas and curio shop.
 You can buy snacks and light meals from the cafeteria or shop, or eat at the camp restaurant, depending on the rest camp and your preference.